Our 2022 Enrolments are now open.

-Waimea College has an approved Enrolment Scheme in place to help manage roll growth and to ensure its students can attend their local College.
+Waimea College does have an approved Enrolment Scheme in place to help manage roll growth and to ensure its students can attend their local College.
 Students who live within the geographic zone have priority right of entry.

 Use the map below to see if you are within the Waimea College enrolment zone.